degory/ghul/README.md

 ## Gotchas

-### General

 This is an incomplete compiler for an experimental programming language.
-The CD pipeline ensures that a released build will bootstrap and pass the test suite, but nevertheless some features are missing or buggy:
+The CI/CD pipeline ensures that a released build will bootstrap and pass the test suite, but nevertheless some features are missing or buggy.
- - Parsing is stable
- - The LLVM based native code target is stable, but is deprecated in favour of the .NET target
- - Semantic analysis is fairly stable
- - The code generator for the .NET target is incomplete and buggy.

-### Docker

-The LLVM native code target has some dependencies that are difficult to install on recent versions of Linux (including LLVM 2.8 and a specific version of GCC).
-However, these dependencies are packaged in a container ([ghul/compiler:stable](https://hub.docker.com/r/ghul/compiler)) which the compiler back-end pulls and uses automatically, so you don't typically need to deal with this directly, but Docker does need to be on the PATH.

-Compiled binaries can be run directly without Docker, provided the [L language runtime](https://github.com/degory/llc/releases) is installed.
-Alternatively, compiled binaries can also be run via Docker - dev.sh gets you a suitable shell.

-### Transpilation

-When compiling for the LLVM native code target, the compiler transpiles ghūl source code to [L](https://github.com/degory/llc) as an intermediate step and then that intermediate L source code is compiled down to LLVM bitcode before actual native code is produced.
-Most of the semantic analysis is repeated at the L level, which can make for confusing error reporting.